andersondomingues/orca-sim/README.md

 - Provide hardware models as static libraries
 - Remote debugging using GDB and GDB-server
 - Remove eliminate pthreads from models by using asynchonous calls
-- A website containing technical and non-technical information on the project.
+- A website containing technical and non-technical information on the project.i
 - Benchmarks!
 Probably something based on PARSEC but for NORMA archs.
 - Replace multitail with some visualization tools (including, NoC, Task Schedule, memory and other inspections)
 - Deal with endianess (enables heterogeneous multicore)